v-kuu/d20-oop/README.md

 A simple text game utilizing a d20 based TTRPG combat system.

 TODO:

--csv file for a list of enemies to randomize \n
+-csv file for a list of enemies to randomize

--csv file for more classes to choose from \n
+-csv file for more classes to choose from

--more encounters (combat, inbetween, combat etc) \n
+-more encounters (combat, inbetween, combat etc)